hagax8/ugtm/README.md

 # uGTM: Generative Topographic Mapping with Python.

+Generative Topographic Maps (GTMs) are probabilistic Kohonen maps.
+They are used as dimensionality reduction algorithms (as t-SNE, LLE, etc).

-This is a python implementation (using sklearn, d3 and numpy, in uGTM.py): I am debugging this right now, so it might not be optimal yet.
+This is a python implementation of GTMs, using sklearn, d3 and numpy: I am debugging this right now, so it might not be optimal yet.

+uGTM.py contains the core functions and runGTM.py is an easy-to-use program.
 The kernel version of the algorithm (kGTM) is also implemented.
 You can also generate regression or classification maps, or evaluate the predictive accuracy (classification) or RMSE/R2 (regression) in repeated cross-validation experiments - all the workflows were implemented in runGTM.py, which uses the uGTM.py core functions.

 GTM is a dimensionality reduction algorithm created by Bishop et al. (https://www.microsoft.com/en-us/research/wp-content/uploads/1998/01/bishop-gtm-ncomp-98.pdf)